Taha-boudiaf/lets.chat/README.md

 * log in
 * log out
 * upload image to profile
-* sending / receiving : image in chat
+* sending / receiving : image and text

 # Installing dependencies